LebJe/LFSPointers/README.md

 ## Tested Platforms

 ### Mac
-Tested on MacOS 10.15 and 11, using Swift 5.2.
+Tested on MacOS 10.15 and 11, using Swift 5.2 and 5.3.
 ### Linux
-Tested on Ubuntu 18.04 (`x86_64` and `aarch64`), also using Swift 5.2.
+Tested on Ubuntu 18.04 (`x86_64` and `aarch64`), also using Swift 5.2 and 5.3.
-## iOS, watchOS, tvOS
+### iOS
-These platforms have not been tested on yet, although, at the time of writing the iOS project in the `Samples/FileToPointer` directory is currently working.
+This project has not been tested on iOS yet, although, at the time of writing the sample project in `Samples/FileToPointer` is currently working.
-## Windows
+### Windows
-`LFSPointers` is currently building on Windows, but there are a few problems:
+`LFSPointers` is currently being built and tested on Windows, but there are a few problems:
 * Windows paths are converted to UNIX paths: `C:\Users\user\file` => `C:/Users/user/file`

 ## JSON Structure for LFSPointer Array